seam/security/examples/openid-rp/readme.txt

 Some background info
 ====================

-The Identity Provider is preconfigured to run at port 8080, to use a test key store which is included in the war file, and to use the http protocol for communicating with IDPs.
+The Relying Party is preconfigured to run at port 8080, and to use the http protocol for communicating with OPs.
 These settings are ok for a test setup, but please be aware that in production, you'd use http on port 443.
 In the test application these settings are done programmatically (by the OpenIdRelyingPartyCustomizer).

 How to use the application